Bylaws of the

 Section 5.
 Removal from office

-1. 3 members may send a written request to the Secretary of RRTC, requesting the topic “removal from office” of a particular official of RRTC be added to the agenda for the next regularly scheduled meeting.
-A vote will be taken at a regular meeting and will be considered passed if a quorum of membership (20%) is present and 51% of those present approve the motion to remove an elected official from office.
+A. Any elected official may be removed from office.
+The Chair of RRTC or 3 members may send a written request to the Secretary of RRTC, requesting the topic “removal from office” of a particular official of RRTC be added to the agenda for the next regularly scheduled meeting.
+A vote will be taken at a regular meeting and will be considered passed if a quorum of sixty percent (60%) of membership is present and 51% of those present approve the motion to remove an elected official from office.

 Article III.
 Meetings